aurone/rcta_manipulation/object_manipulation_planner/README.md

 * robot\_description - The URDF description of the robot
 * ~group\_name - The joint group of the robot being planned for
 * ~tip\_link - The tool frame of the robot that manipulates the object
-* ~allowed\_planning\_time - The maximum allowed time to search for a feasible solution
 * ~planning\_frame - Frame in which all debug visualizations are specified
-* ~object\_start\_position - The starting joint configuration of the target object.
-Default value is 0.0
-* ~object\_goal\_position - The desired joint configuration of the target object.
-Default value is 1.0
 * ~follow\_trajectory\_action\_name - The name of an action server that accepts trajectory for the configured joint group
 * ~gripper\_command\_action\_name - The name of an action server that accepts commands for the gripper
-* ~execute - Whether to send the trajectory and gripper command segments for execution

 The following parameters are used to configure the collision model: